voelzmo/codex/network.md

 * VirtualBox
 * vSphere

-### Setup the management environment
+### Initialize the proto-BOSH Director

-Once the infrastructure and network are readNow it's time to setup the [management environment](manage.md) that will enable each release environment to be more resilient and flexible.
+Once the infrastructure and network are ready, it's time to [initialize](initialize.md) the proto-BOSH Director that can be used to create and manage subsequent release BOSH environments.